KasperKnop/WEB2/02 Functional Programming/README.md

 ## 5. From Title To URL

-As we have learned, `reduce`, is a powerful method used to reduce problems to simpler forms.
-From computing averages to sorting, any array operation can be achieved by applying it.
-Recall that `map` and `filter` are special cases of reduce.

-However, this exercise you should try to solve without using any higher order functions.

 Many content management sites (CMS) have the titles of a post added to part of the URL for simple bookmarking purposes.
 For example `"Learn Functional Programmin In JavaScript"` would result in `.../learn-functional-programming-in-javascript`.

 Fill in the pure function, `urlSlug`, so it converts a string `title` and returns the hyphenated version for the URL: